bigtomclub/hverdag/content/home/info.md

 date = "2017-11-18"

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Hverdag"
+title = "HVERDAG"
-subtitle = "en kaffebar"
+subtitle = "EN KAFFEBAR"

 # Order that this section will appear in.
 weight = 2